What |

 Bicycles |

-Any Bicycle Super Store (eg 1030 Dandenong Rd, Carnegie).
-Adult size bikes, BMX bikes and children’s bikes 24″ or larger go to Bicycles for Humanity (though not bikes that are covered in rust).
+Adult size bikes, BMX bikes and children’s bikes 24″ or larger can be taken any Bicycle Super Store (eg 1030 Dandenong Rd, Carnegie) who pass them on to Bicycles for Humanity (though not bikes that are covered in rust).
 Alternatively volunteers listed on the Bicycles for Humanity website can arrange for collection of bikes.
 See also: |

 Send to Africa as sustainable transport to help break the poverty cycle.
 Bikes can travel twice as fast and carry 4 times the load as people on foot.
 Shipping containers in which they are sent become bike workshops, providing employment, skills, training and much more for communities.
-Wecycle & Back2Bikes rehome unwanted bikes with people who need them Dr Cranky’s works on getting kids riding bikes |
+Wecycle & Back2Bikes rehome unwanted bikes with people who need them Dr Cranky’s works on getting kids riding bikes Brainwave Bikes donate, recycle and reuse bikes – while providing employment and traineeships for young jobseekers, including people with a disability, and raising money for Brainwave Australia. |

 Books |

-Children’s books Fiction & non-fiction books other than history books, published after 2000: Australian Books for Children of Africa – see www.abca.org.au to organise a dropoff in Caulfield 123Read2Me – They have bin locations for book dropoffs in various sites around Melbourene.
-See their website https://123read2me.org.au/ for locations.
+Children’s books Good quality English books suitable for 2 – 15 year olds, fiction, story books, dictionaries and atlases, new or second hand: Australian Books for Children of Africa – see www.abca.org.au to organise a dropoff in Caulfield 123Read2Me – They have bin locations for book dropoffs in various sites around Melbourne.
+See their website https://123read2me.org.au/donate-books/ for locations.
 Other books: I Love Books 12 Arcade Rd, Mont Albert North Your local street library – boxes people set up outside their homes for people to leave and take books. |

 Bras, new or preloved in good condition |